ozavala/Clix/README.md

 ## Getting Started

-To get started with CRM-ERP, please refer to the documentation and installation instructions in the repository.
+To get started with Clix, please refer to the documentation and installation instructions in the repository.

 ## Installation